 8 free or cheap online resources for small business owners

 As a small business owner, you have your eyes on the bottom line while still trying to grow.
-Especially in the climate we find ourselves in now with the Coronavirus pandemic, every dollar counts.
+After a year ofo living with a pandemic, every dollar counts.
 We don't know what tomorrow will bring, so watching our spending is part of just trying to survive.

 At the same time, we can't just hunker down and wait for it to pass, hoping we will just pick up where we left off.
 This season of uncertainty takes creativity, grit and, sure, some penny pinching.
 It means we need to pivot and do things differently than before.
 A lot of businesses are digging into online platforms to help them reach their customers.